 EAS 110 Introduction to Meteorology 4

 120 Introduction to Geology 4

-320 Rocks and Minerals2
+320 Rocks and Minerals 2

 401 Astronomy 4

-Earth S Science Electives
+Upper I Level Earth Science Electives 7

-Elective hours may be selected by advisement from Earth Science, Geography, Biology, Chemistry or Physics.
+Upper level elective hours may be selected by advisement from Earth Science, Geography, Biology, Chemistry or Physics.

 - EAS 110 Introduction to Meteorology (4) An introduction to the Earth as planet with special emphasis being placed upon atmospheric and oceanic processes.
 (3 hours lecture, 3 hours lab) - EAS 120 Introduction to Geology (4) A study of the solid earth in terms of its internal structure and surface landforms.
 (3 hours lecture, 3 hours lab) - EAS 250 Discover Astronomy (3) A course that examines current or special topics in Astronomy.
 Emphasis will be placed upon discussions and interactive investigations about astronomical subjects.
-(4 hours lecture/lab combined) The course may be repeated twice when no duplication of topics exists. - EAS 310 Weather Systems of North America (4) An advanced course in weather analysis, with special emphasis on the various climatic regions.
+(4 hours lecture/lab combined) The course may be repeated twice when no duplication of topics exists.

+- EAS 310 Weather Systems of North America (4) An advanced course in weather analysis, with special emphasis on the various climatic regions.
 (3 hours lecture, 3 hours lab) - EAS 320 Rocks and Minerals (2) A study of the formation, occurrence and classification of rocks in the earth's crust, with emphasis on the relationship of minerals to the composition and types of crustal materials.
-(11⁄2 hours lecture, 11⁄2 hours lab)

-EAS 393 Laboratory Techniques (1) Prerequisite: Junior standing.
-Assisting in the preparation and evaluation of laboratory activities (one lab per week).

-EAS 401/501 Astronomy (4) An analytic study of the solar system, our galaxy, and the universe, including a survey of cosmological theory.
+(11⁄2 hours lecture, 11⁄2 hours lab) - EAS 393 Laboratory Techniques (1) Prerequisite: Junior standing.
+Assisting in the preparation and evaluation of laboratory activities (one lab per week). - EAS 401/501 Astronomy (4) An analytic study of the solar system, our galaxy, and the universe, including a survey of cosmological theory.
 Graduate students will do a project and write a paper.
-(3 hours lecture, 3 hours lab)

-EAS 420 Geology of North America (2) Prerequisite: EAS 120.
+(3 hours lecture, 3 hours lab) - EAS 420 Geology of North America (2) Prerequisite: EAS 120.
 A study of the geologic framework of the North American continent with emphasis on the significant geologic problems of each province.
-(11⁄2 hours lecture, 11⁄2 lab)

-EAS 430/530 Oceanography (3) An analytic study of the ocean floor, inherent motions of water and the chemical properties of the oceans.
+(11⁄2 hours lecture, 11⁄2 lab) - EAS 430/530 Oceanography (3) An analytic study of the ocean floor, inherent motions of water and the chemical properties of the oceans.
 Graduate students will do an additional project and write a paper.